 The neighborhood was the hub of pioneer life in Seattle (hence its name), and the city’s first industry, Yesler Sawmill, opened here in 1885.
 The city’s first landmark, a Tlingit totem pole, was placed here when a group of businessmen returned with it on a business trip to Alaska.
 You can still see it here today on the corner of Yesler Way and 1st Avenue.

-After the Great Fire of 1899, much of the city’s recovery started in Pioneer Square, and the first buildings to be built were in this neighborhood.
-Today, the area is one of Seattle’s bustling districts, full of hip cafes, boutiques, restaurants, and more.
+After the Great Fire of 1899, much of the city’s recovery started in Pioneer Square, and the first buildings to be built here.
+Today, the area is one of Seattle’s bustling districts, full of hip cafes, boutiques, restaurants, and galleries.
 This is also known as Seattle’s nightlife district, so if you’re looking to party, then this is where you’ll find the city’s clubs.

-One of the most popular things to do in Seattle that is in Pioneer Square is the Seattle Underground Tour, which takes you through the underground passageways built underneath the neighborhoods in 1890.
+- Seattle Underground Tour: One of the most iconic things to do in Seattle!
+The tour takes you through the underground passageways built underneath the neighborhoods in 1890.
 These were the original streets of Seattle, and the tour will give you insight into how the city came out of the swampy grounds, and how new roads were built a few feet above where they once stood.

 Afterwards, head back north towards South Lake Union.